 Intuit will not reimburse anyone for a political contribution or expenditure.
-And unless directly authorized in advance by the Senior Vice President Corporate Affairs/Chief Public Policy Officer, and applicable by law, Intuit employees may not offer or make contributions, expenditures, or assistance on behalf of Intuit in connection with public elections or political campaigns.
+And unless directly authorized in advance by the Chief Corporate Affairs Officer, and by applicable law, Intuit employees may not offer or make contributions, expenditures, or assistance on behalf of Intuit in connection with public elections or political campaigns.

 Intuit encourages personal participation by its employees in the civic and political process of their country outside of working hours.
 However, employees' political efforts, including but not limited to helping elect candidates to office or holding an appointed or elected position themselves, must be on a purely personal basis and may not in any way imply that such activities are conducted on behalf of, or have the endorsement of, Intuit.
-Employees with questions or who have been approached to hold or seek a position representing Intuit should seek guidance by submitting an inquiry to Senior Vice President Corporate Affairs/Chief Public Policy Officer via the Ethics & Compliance Program Office.
+Employees with questions or who have been approached to hold or seek a position representing Intuit should seek guidance by submitting an inquiry to the Chief Corporate Affairs Officer via the Ethics Office.

-Employees shall not use their positions or titles with Intuit in their personal political activities nor shall they use corporate stationery, addresses, facilities, resources or Intuit property for any political activity, unless such activities are authorized in advance by the Senior Vice President Corporate Affairs/Chief Public Policy Officer and are permissible under applicable law and regulation.
+Employees shall not use their positions or titles with Intuit in their personal political activities nor shall they use Intuit corporate letterhead, email, addresses, facilities, resources or other property for any political activity, unless such activities are authorized in advance by the Chief Corporate Affairs Officer and are permissible under applicable law and regulation.

-Solicitation for personal political causes is prohibited in the workplace or on Intuit property in accordance with Intuit's Distribution and Non-solicitation policy.
+Solicitation for personal political causes is prohibited in the workplace or on Intuit property in accordance with Intuit's Solicitations Distribution Limitations Policy.

-In the United States, any Intuit employee who is a National Citizen or has a Green Card may voluntarily choose to participate in the Political Action Committee, the Intuit 21st Century Leadership Fund; federal law prohibits foreign nationals from making contributions in connection with any federal, state or local election, including involvement with the administration of the federal PAC.
+In the United States, any Intuit employee who is a U.S. Citizen or has a Green Card may voluntarily choose to participate in the Political Action Committee, the Intuit 21st Century Leadership Fund; federal law prohibits foreign nationals from making contributions in connection with any federal, state or local election, including involvement with the administration of the federal PAC.
 The universe of eligible employees invited to participate may vary from time to time based on management judgment.